 Housing and Living

-Traditionally, select interns are provided housing at The Residence Inn in Old Town Alexandria, VA.
-This charming and historic neighborhood is located on the outskirts of Washington, D.C. along the Potomac River.
+Participating interns can utilize discounted housing at The Residence Inn in Old Town Alexandria, VA - a charming and historic neighborhood located on the outskirts of Washington, D.C. along the Potomac River.
 Interns are placed in a modified suite which includes a kitchen that is fully stocked with kitchenware like plates, silverware and pots and pans.
-Typically, interns share the kitchen, a bathroom, and a common living space with another intern.
-Currently, the Summer 2022 program in-person/virtual status is TBD.
-Applicants will be notified of final Department of Navy decision in advance of selection and participation.
+Interns share the kitchen, a bathroom, and a common living space with another intern.